AceCentre/AACSpeakHelper/README.md

 ## Using the style flag for Azure voices

 Note: You can use the ``--style`` flag on the command line for Azure voices.
 If you do this follow it by one of these style flags.
+You can change the strength of these with `--styledegree` being 0.1 to 2.
+By default it is 1.
+So 2 would double it.

 - advertisement_upbeat
 - affectionate